awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_oidc.md

 You must create a separate role for each IdP that you want to support\.
    + If you want to create an advanced scenario role for Amazon Cognito, choose **Amazon Cognito**\.
 **Note**
 You must manually create a role to use with Amazon Cognito only when you work on an advanced scenario\.
 Otherwise, Amazon Cognito can create roles for you\.
-For more information about Amazon Cognito, see [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html) in the *AWS Mobile SDK for iOS Developer Guide* and [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/cognito-auth.html) in the *AWS Mobile SDK for Android Developer Guide*\.
+For more information about Amazon Cognito, see [Identity pools \(federated identities\) external identity providers](https://docs.aws.amazon.com/cognito/latest/developerguide/external-identity-providers.html) in the *Amazon Cognito Developer Guide*\.

 1. Enter the identifier for your application\.
 The label of the identifier changes based on the provider you choose:
    + If you want to create a role for Login with Amazon, enter the app ID into the **Application ID** box\.